3/13/2025

 Just my opinion…

-Even though it is hard not to, I feel that holding on to and harboring resentment about the past rejection and unjust disrespect that I faced upon returning home from a thankless war, really serves no purpose today, other than to make me appear as a bitter old man.
+Even though it is hard not to, I feel that holding on to and harboring resentment about the past rejection and unjust disrespect that many of us veterans faced upon returning home from a thankless war really serves no purpose today, other than to make me appear to be a bitter old man.

-When I take a closer look, and look into the eyes of those persons who are offering their sentiments of gratitude today, they are in most cases younger than me.
+When I take a closer look and look into the eyes of those persons who are offering their sentiments of gratitude today, they are in almost all cases younger than me.
 To them, I am the old man now.
 They are not the perpetrators of the past ignorant iniquity.

 Most of the ones who I see that are offering expressions of their sentiments of welcoming gratitude are my children’s generation, 40 – 50+ year-olds.
-In some cases, they are the ages of my grandchildren, who are being taught to do the right thing and show respect.
+In some cases, they are the ages of my grandchildren, who are being taught to do the right thing and show respect to veterans.
 I am proud of them for wanting to do so.

-I reply in a most encouraging way to the next generation who wants to show patriotic respect to an old vet.
-Doing so teaches our children and grandchildren that every generation of veterans, past, present, and future, were and are honorable men and women who have served and hard-earned their respect.
+When I am approached by them, I try to reply positively in a most encouraging way to the next generation who wants to show patriotic respect to an old vet.
+Doing so teaches our children and grandchildren that every generation of veterans, past and present, were and are honorable men and women who have served and hard-earned their respect.

 Try it.
-I feel better about myself when I do.
-You may also.
-In my opinion, I don’t think it is “too little too late.”
+I feel better about myself when I do and you may too.
+And in my opinion, I personally don’t think it is “Too Little Too Late.”

 Author, Rucksack Grunt.